microsoft/aerial_wildlife_detection/readme.md

 * :clock3: Support for new image formats:
   * :clock3: TIFF image parsing: :clock3: Web frontend works (needs testing with exotic TIFFs); :clock3: backend works but needs failsafety
   * :clock3: DICOM image parsing: :red_circle: Web frontend to be implemented (Daikon library); :clock3: backend prototype works (cannot save images; no metadata is kept)
-* :clock3: Image rendering adjustments for Web frontend (percentile stretch does not yet work; grayscale images not yet supported)
+* :clock3: Image rendering adjustments for Web frontend (grayscale render configuration to be tested and adjusted)
-* :clock3: Support for polygons (basic drawing and storing works, magnetic polygon works; GrabCut still glitchy)
+* :ballot_box_with_check: Support for polygons (to be implemented: polygon union, individual vertex selection and deletion, general minor bug fixes)
 * :clock3: New models for polygons: Detectron2 detectors (Faster R-CNN & Co.) work with polygons as input; dedicated models to be implemented
-* :clock3: Advanced segmentation labeling tools: :ballot_box_with_check: paint bucket; :red_circle: rectangle, :ballot_box_with_check: polygon (might need improvements); :ballot_box_with_check: magnetic polygon; :red_circle: magic wand; :ballot_box_with_check: Grab Cut (needs polygon simplification algorithm)
+* :clock3: Advanced segmentation labeling tools: :white_check_mark: paint bucket; :red_circle: rectangle, :ballot_box_with_check: polygon (might need improvements); :white_check_mark: magnetic polygon; :white_check_mark: magic wand; :white_check_mark: Grab Cut; :white_check_mark: polygon simplification and convex hull; :clock3: select similar (still not working as it should)
 * :red_circle: New design for annotation interface

 More functionality might come and will be added to this list as implementations progress.